SFDO-Tooling/CumulusCI/docs/config.md

 $ cci flow run custom_flow_for_1.2 --load-yml migrations/1.2.yml
 ```

-Behind the scenes, CumulusCI is merging the yaml file specified by `--load-yml` on top of the project config.
-This means any customizations you could make in cumulusci.yml can also be made in a file loaded via `--load-yml`
+Behind the scenes, CumulusCI is merging the yaml file specified by `--load-yml` on top of the project config only for the single command being run.
+This means any customizations you could make in cumulusci.yml can also be made in a file loaded via `--load-yml`, and they won't have any impact on any other commands you run without `--load-yml` or with a different yaml file path provided.